a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Rename.
 Enter a new name.
 Verify that the icon is renamed.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window and move it so that it partially obscures the selected file (e.g. with the title bar).
 File > Rename.
 Enter a new name.
 Verify that the active window is not mis-painted.

-* Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
-  * Launch DeskTop.
-Open a window and (if needed) select a file.
-Run the command.
-Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
-Click away.
-Verify that the full name is used.
-  * Launch DeskTop.
-Create a set of nested folders approaching the path length limit (e.g. `/VOL/AAAAAAAAAAAAAAA/BBBBBBBBBBBBBBB/CCCCCCCCCCCCCCC/`).
-Use the command to try creating, duplicating, or renaming a folder within the nested folders that is longer than the path limit (e.g. `DDDDDDDDDDDX`).
-Verify that an error is shown but the dialog is not dismissed.
-Shorten the name under the length limit (e.g. `DDDDDDDDDDD`) and verify that the command is successful.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).
 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Open a volume icon.
 Open a folder icon.
 Eject the disk using the hardware (or emulator).
 Verify that DeskTop doesn't crash and that both windows close.

 * Launch DeskTop.
 Open a window.
 File > New Folder, enter name.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
 File > New Folder, enter name.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
 Launch DeskTop.
 Create a shortcut for a non-executable file at the root of a volume, set to "Copy to RAMCard" "at first use".
 Run the shortcut.
 Verify that the "Files remaining" count bottoms out at 0.
 Close the alert.
 Drag a volume icon to another volume.
 Verify that the "Files remaining" count bottoms out at 0.

-* Launch DeskTop.
-Open a volume.
-File > New Folder, create A. File > New Folder, create B. Drag B onto A. File > New Folder.
-Verify DeskTop doesn't hang.

 * Launch DeskTop.
 Open a window with files with dates with long month names (e.g. "February 29, 2020").
 View > by Name.
 Resize the window so the lines are cut off on the right.
 Move the horizontal scrollbar all the way to the right.
 Verify that the right edges of all lines are visible.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Open the folder.
 Verify that in the new window, the horizontal scrollbar is inactive.